Does Printed Needlepoint Canvas Last 600 Years?

 In fact, I had some of my designs handpainted by an offshore shop, and compared them to my printed versions.
 I couldn’t find any appreciable difference.

 Indeed, my printed canvases have proven themselves durable and up to the task.
 The cost of a printed canvas compared to handpainted, inch per inch, is far more economical and much faster to produce.
-And in the end, it all gets covered up with stitching anyway, so really it is the quality of the design that counts.
+And in the end, both printed and painted designs will be covered with stitching.
+The quality of the design is the most important factor in choosing a canvas, not the method with which the ink was applied.

 One of these days I will need to post a longer article on the pros and cons of printed vs. handpainted needlepoint.
 But the email I quoted above does cover the main points.